 There are various solutions and products to keep your ammo act together.
 The Blackout Band is a silicon bracelet you wrap around your 300 BLK mags.
 Some folks run different colored mags, while others mark their mags in personal ways.
 I chose to dedicate Magpul’s sand colored mags to my .300 Blackout with the intent to dye them later to a more fun and useful color.
 So at the moment, white mags for the Blackout.
 No exceptions.
 There is an ever growing number of tales where someone had a loose 300 BLK round that found it’s way into a .223 mag only to blow the gun apart when it was stripped off the top of the mag by the bolt and the trigger was pulled.

-And as I noted in my review of the Magpul D-60 drum magazine, not all ammo containers for the .223/5.56 platform are completely interchangeable.
+Not all ammo containers for the .223/5.56 platform are completely interchangeable.
 In fact, some are downright dangerous.
 But since .300 Blackout ammo is easily twice to three times the price of .223 rounds at a minimum, getting sloppy with Blackout ammo shouldn’t be a popular problem.

 It should go without saying that a 30 caliber subsonic suppressed round with a 200 meter range should have endless uses.
 Hunting is obvious as is protection.
 But let’s put a finer point on that protection thing.
 A bolt cycling is noisy but only within a very limited sound radius.
 Add snow or thick brush or trees and the noise of a buffer spring boinging and bolt clanking will not travel far.
 And the thump of bullet impact is evidence that it’s too late to do anything about it.
 Unfortunately, the 30 caliber bullet leaving the muzzle under the speed of sound drops like a mountain pass after a hundred yards, and like a double-black diamond ski slope at 200 yards.
 Beyond that it’s ballistics curve would be a boat anchor.